Stevie Snow

 When relevant, you can embed social posts in your copy to drive home a point.
 All you need is the embed link directly from the post.

 You can show off your own social content, which may even have the added bonus of increasing engagement on those particular posts.
 Alternatively, you can share posts from other companies or influencers that may feature an opinion, quote or discussion that’s relevant to your blog content.
+This real-time integration of external voices fosters community and sparks conversation.

 Best practice: In its heart of hearts, social media is about being current.
 Avoid embedding posts that are more than six months old unless there’s a specific reason to do so.
+Freshness matters, and timely visuals remind readers that your company is up to date on what’s going on and relevant.

 GIFs and memes